About

 With the help of

-the Holy Spirit and the Lord, I would like to see
+the Holy Spirit and the Lord, we would like to see

-throughout the United States and the world.
+throughout the United States, and even the world.
 This

 would be a place where lay Catholic apologists and